travolgi/btc-price-alert/README.md

 # Bitcoin Price Alert
 Bitcoin Price Alert: receive an email when the price of bitcoin is higher or lower than the amount you set.
+**You need to set up a cron job and `ALERT_EMAIL` environment variable in your server.**

 ## Getting Started